 As a system of higher education, USM creates a dynamic environment that is helping to power Maryland, the nation, and the world forward.
 USM is a recognized leader in many areas.
 These include academic and research excellence, innovation, economic and workforce development, and the effective and efficient use of resources.

-Highly ranked academic universities and programs, outstanding faculty and staff, and innovative academic models are all hallmarks of USM.
-Providing highquality and affordable academic programs and increasing student retention and completion rates are among the system's top priorities.
+Highly ranked universities and programs, outstanding faculty and staff, and innovative academic models are all hallmarks of USM.
+Providing high quality and affordable academic programs, and increasing student retention and completion rates are among the system’s top priorities.
 USM offers hundreds of undergraduate, graduate, professional, and certificate programs.
-Furthermore, USM's William E. Kirwan Center for Academic Innovation is researching, developing, and implementing strategies and practices to help increase students' academic success.
+Furthermore, USM’s William E. Kirwan Center for Academic Innovation is researching, developing, and implementing strategies and practices to help increase students’ academic success.

-USM faculty and staff continue to fuel research and discovery, attracting more than $1 billion in external grants and contracts annually.
-USM research is advancing understanding in many areas, including bioinformatics, cybersecurity, environmental science, food science, photonics, the social sciences, and vaccine development.
+USM faculty and staff continue to fuel research and discovery, attracting nearly $1.3 billion in external grants and contracts annually.
+USM research is advancing understanding and practice in many areas, including bioinformatics, cybersecurity, environmental science, food science, photonics, the social sciences, and vaccine development.

 Economic and Workforce Development

-USM plays a major role in the state's and the region's economic and workforce development.
+USM plays a major role in the state’s and the region’s economic and workforce development.
 USM institutions address critical workforce shortage areas, especially those related to STEM (science, technology, engineering, mathematics).
-At least two-thirds of the state's STEM degrees are awarded by USM institutions.
+USM institutions awarded 6, 147 STEM bachelor’s degrees—nearly 80 percent of the state’s STEM degrees—in 2015.
 The system also advances commercialization and technology transfer.
-For example, USM institutions have facilitated the launch of more than 300 companies since 2011.
+For example, USM institutions have facilitated the launch of more than 450 companies since 2011.

 Effective Use of Resources

-Since the launch of its Effectiveness and Efficiency Initiative in 2004, USM has saved more than $544 million.
-In addition, USM leads the state in sustainability efforts with more than 50 facilities constructed and/or planned as LEED-certified "Silver" or higher.
-In 2015, USM launched E & E 2.0, the next generation of its Effectiveness and Efficiency Initiative.
+Since the launch of its Effectiveness and Efficiency (E&E) Initiative in 2004, USM has saved more than $535 million.
+In addition, USM leads the state in sustainability efforts with nearly 60 facilities constructed and/or planned as LEED-certified “Silver” or higher.
+In 2015, USM launched E&E 2.0, the next generation of the system’s Efficiency and Effectiveness Initiative.
+E&E 2.0 aims to increase USM’s positive impact on the state of Maryland, enhance student success, continue innovation in teaching and learning, reengineer administrative processes, and reduce costs.

 Each year USM students, staff, and faculty contribute more than a million hours of service to the community through cultural programs, legal and medical clinics, partnerships with public schools and the business community, and other initiatives.